-- 2.9 Although the Core Strategy has been adopted, some of the Local Plan policies are still 'saved' (i.e. they remain operational).
-These saved policies will gradually be superseded as the Council produces further Development Plan Document (DPDs) and supplementary guidance. - 2.10 The following saved Local Plan policies are particularly relevant to the development of the LA3 site: - Policy 18 The Size of New Dwellings - Policy 58 Private Parking Provision - Policy 76 Leisure Space in New Residential Development - Policy 99 Preservation of trees, hedgerows and woodlands - Policy 100 Trees and woodland planting - Policy 101 Trees and woodland management - Policy 118 Important Archaeological Remains - 2.11 Some elements of the appendices to the Dacorum Borough Local Plan 1991-2011 have been superseded by the Core Strategy policies.
-However, for simplicity they are retained in their entirety, until updated and superseded by subsequent Development Plan Documents or decisions. - 2.12 The following Local Plan appendices are particularly relevant to the development of the LA3 site: - Appendix 3 Layout and Design of Residential Areas - Appendix 5 Parking Provision - Appendix 6 Open Space and Play Provision - Appendix 8 Exterior Lighting - 2.13 The Core Strategy and Site Allocations will take precedence where there is any conflict in content.
+- 2.13 Although the Core Strategy and Site Allocations DPD have been adopted, some of the Local Plan policies are still 'saved' (i.e. they remain operational).
+These saved policies will gradually be superseded when the Council produces the Single Local Plan. - 2.14 The following saved Local Plan policies are particularly relevant to the development of the LA3 site: - Policy 12 Infrastructure Provision and Phasing (to be read in conjunction with Core Strategy Policy CS35) - Policy 13 Planning Conditions and Planning Obligations - Policy 18 The Size of New Dwellings - Policy 21 Density of Residential Development - Policy 54 Highway Design - Policy 58 Private Parking Provision - Policy 76 Leisure Space in New Residential Development - Policy 99 Preservation of trees, hedgerows and woodlands - Policy 100 Trees and woodland planting - Policy 101 Trees and woodland management - Policy 118 Important Archaeological Remains - 2.15 The following Local Plan appendices are particularly relevant to the development of the LA3 site: - Appendix 3 Layout and Design of Residential Areas - Appendix 5 Parking Provision - Appendix 6 Open Space and Play Provision - Appendix 8 Exterior Lighting - 2.16 The Core Strategy and Site Allocations will take precedence where there is any conflict in content.